 Your feet and heels bear the weight of your entire body.
 Any discomfort, swelling, burning, or painful sensations can interrupt your day and limit your ability to drive, walk, or even stand.
 Don’t let heel pain affect your day or inhibit your lifestyle!
 Learn why you’re experiencing heel pain and explore possible treatment options.
 While heel pain typically affects adults, your little ones can suffer from heel pain too.
 Addressing heel pain as it presents itself will help you and your family stay on track and avoid more serious heel problems.

 While injuries can contribute to heel pain, pain is typically a symptom of an underlying condition.
 Working with a heel pain specialist to diagnose the cause of your heel pain is encouraged since every person is unique.

-- Plantar Fasciitis describes the inflammation of connective tissue found on the bottom of an individual’s foot.
+- Plantar Fasciitis is a condition in which the connective tissue found on the bottom of a person’s foot is inflamed.
 If you have Plantar Fasciitis, you are most likely experiencing stabbing pain in the heel and in your toes.

-- Arthritis is a painful condition that will cause the heel (and other joints) to swell up.
+- Arthritis is a painful condition that will cause the heel (and other joints) to swell.
 Arthritis can be managed through a variety of modern treatments.

-- Inflamed or irritated nerves (caused by injury, type of shoes, activity, or hereditary factors) can create an array of heel pain issues.
+- Inflamed or irritated nerves (caused by injury, certain shoes, activity, or hereditary factors) can create an array of heel pain issues.

 - A stress fracture describes a crack in a person’s calcaneus, sending shooting, stabbing, and aching pain throughout the heel and foot.